 Toss cooked pasta with coriander pesto.
 If you like loosen it up with a bit of reserved pasta water.
 Serve topped with grated cheese, toasted pinenuts, chilli flakes and enjoy.

-- Quick Pasta Dish: Mix with al dente pasta for a speedy and flavourful meal.
+- Quick coriander pesto pasta: Mix with al dente pasta and top with cheese for a speedy and flavourful meal.

 - Cilantro Dressing: Blend with yogurt to create a simple and tasty cilantro dressing.

-- Sandwich Spread: Enjoy as a spread for sandwiches, or mix with mayonnaise for added creaminess.
+- Enjoy as a spread for sandwiches, or mix with mayonnaise to make a creamy Pesto Mayo.

-- Marinade: Use as a marinade for paneer, cauliflower, seafood and meats to infuse them with vibrant flavour.
-Alternate to tandoori marinade!
+- Use as a marinade for paneer, cauliflower, seafood and meats to infuse them with vibrant flavour.
+Alternative to tandoori marinade!

 Storing leftovers